anerie-anerie/anerie_web/README.md

-# anerie_web
+# Anerie's Portfolio Website
-This is my first commit
+This is Anerie's Portfolio website!

-## What is this?
+- check it out to learn more about me
-This will be Anerie's portfolio website.
+- click through the cool features like the photobooth!

-## Framework
+## How I build it
-react
+- react framework